meyer28j/meyer28j.github.io/README.md

 The primary styles.css file was refactored into many partial SASS files under sass/ then collected and compiled through sass/main.scss into the final stylesheet main.css.
 The SASS files are organized by function rather than section, with classes being modified in specific ways within each partial file.

 Partial SASS files:
-1. \_colors.scss - stores all variables for colors to be applied in \_base.scss
+1. \_colors.scss - stores all variables for colors to be applied in other partials.
-2. \_layout.scss - handles grid/flexbox layout parameters for all major sections and containers.
-It does NOT include some flexbox structures used for small components, such as aligning logos within their container.
+2. \_layout.scss - handles grid/flexbox layout parameters for all major sections and containers, including layout changes at breakpoints.
+It does NOT include some flexbox structures used for small components, such as aligning logos within their container or aligning an image for a particular section.
-3. \_components.scss - configures all generic component classes such as cards and split-screen
+3. \_components.scss - configures all generic component classes such as cards and split-screen.
 4. \_base.scss - applies the other partials and handles the foundational elements, such as applying color, font, spacing, etc.
-5. \_main.scss - imports all partials to be compiled into the final main.css
+5. \_main.scss - imports partials to be compiled into the final main.css.

 ## Assignment 3 Changes